harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 ### Exercise 3: Recording Data

-For simple use cases (e.g. recording from a single channel from a single device), data can be saved to a text file using [`CsvWriter`].
+For simple use cases, data can be saved to a text file using [`CsvWriter`].
 In a later exercise, we will go through why this approach does not scale well for more complicated recordings.

 :::workflow
 ![Saving Data CSV](../workflows/hobgoblin-saving-csv.bonsai)